sragain/pcmc-nips/README.md

 The code can be run on the SFshop data by commenting in/out 2 lines in the script environment of infer.py, and changing a boolean in the script environment of plot.py.

-A more detailed breakdown of the files:
+### Detailed breakdown of files:

-## Files:

--SFwork.csv, SFshop.csv: CSV files containing the SFwork and SFshop datasets.
+- SFwork.csv, SFshop.csv: CSV files containing the SFwork and SFshop datasets.
 Each row contains a choice, choice set sample.
 The index of the choice is followed by 0/1 entries marking whether the choice indexed by that column was in the choice set.
 The header gives the transportation options represented by each column.

--worklist.p, shoplist.p: A pickled list of choice data comprising the SFwork and SFshop data respectively.
+- worklist.p, shoplist.p: A pickled list of choice data comprising the SFwork and SFshop data respectively.
 The unpickled files are a list of choice-set and selection tuples of the form (S,idx) where S[idx] was chosen from S. The indexing matches the csv files.

--infer.py: Shuffles and splits the data into training sets and a test set, then infers parameters for MNL, MMNL, and PCMC models and outputs their inferential errors in the form of numpy arrays saved to the local directory.
+- infer.py: Shuffles and splits the data into training sets and a test set, then infers parameters for MNL, MMNL, and PCMC models and outputs their inferential errors in the form of numpy arrays saved to the local directory.

--plot.py: Reads in and plots inferential errors prepared by infer.py.
+- plot.py: Reads in and plots inferential errors prepared by infer.py.

 See the following reference for more information: